 After going through a plethora of natural health avenues and getting some relief at first with diets like anti-fungal and paleo, she hit another road block.
 Allison acquired the body shape she'd been wanting after pregnancy but she felt miserable.
 She noticed her digestive distress had gone away at first but after a while it came back with low energy and depression.

-Right when she felt like there was no where else to go she stumbled upon Ray Peat's work which changed everything.
+Right when she felt like there was no where else to go she stumbled upon Josh and Jeanne Rubin’s work which changed everything.
 She learned that nurturing her body with the right foods, frequency, accessible nutrients, rest and moderate movement was what she needed to heal, not more exercise and less food.

 Allison gradually switched her focus to building the body's reserves back up instead of breaking them down.
 She was soon able to have more energy, maintain a beautiful healthy body and the freedom to enjoy life again.

 I’ve gathered information from Ray Peat's articles, interviews and books as well as I’ve been influenced on many ways to apply his philosophy from my friends Josh and Jeanne Rubin at East West Healing and through personally working with Dr. Lita Lee.

-My approach and recommendations are very different than what you'll see in most nutrition programs, challenging many myths and beliefs about food, metabolism and hormones.
-I believe that nutrition is seldom talked about from the female hormonal perspective and I offer that perspective to you here.
+Her approach and recommendations are very different than what you'll see in most nutrition programs, challenging many myths and beliefs about food, metabolism and hormones.

 Allison’s intention is to help you better understand the true nature of your body and then be able to apply a practical plan to your own life for long term energy, health and regeneration.

 Allison also believes your emotional well being and lifestyle habits are just as important and that these choices can have an incredible influence on the state of your energy, recovery and disposition.